Mattjesc/RtDC-LLM-IoT-Health/README.md

 - Pulse Sensor Heart Rate (generic or labelled as XD-58C)
 - Connecting wires

-### Project Structure

-It seems the project structure section was not formatted properly, causing it to render as a code block.
-To fix this, we'll remove the leading spaces and backticks.
-Here's the updated README.md:

-markdown
-Copy code
 # RtDC-LLM-IoT-Health

 ## Real-time Data Capture for Integration with Large Language Models to Enhance User Experience in IoT-based Personal Healthcare: Monitoring using Pulse and Temperature Sensors